UEFA Euro 2000 qualifying: Qualification seeding

 Nine groups were formed by drawing one team from each of the five pots.
 The remaining four teams from pot five, were subsequently drawn into four of the groups (randomly selected); meaning that the four groups with six teams featured two teams from pot five.

-Teams in bold eventually qualified for the final tournament, teams in bold italic qualified for the final tournament through the play-offs, and teams in italic participated in the play-offs but did not qualify for the final tournament.

 Note: The UEFA national team coefficient ranking automatically had taken into account in its ranking calculation, that France automatically qualified as hosts for the 1998 FIFA World Cup, meaning that the coefficient for France only factored their UEFA Euro 1996 qualifying record.
 Similarly, the coefficient considered only the 1998 FIFA World Cup qualification record for England, FR Yugoslavia, and Bosnia and Herzegovina.
 England automatically qualified as hosts of UEFA Euro 1996 while FR Yugoslavia were suspended due to UN sanctions.
 Bosnia and Herzegovina made their European qualification debut.
 Andorra made their qualification debut after being admitted to UEFA in November 1996.

 Summary

 Tiebreakers

 If two or more teams finished level on points after completion of the group matches, the following tie-breakers were used to determine the final ranking: